< 2018

 Runner Up: Harvard University – John Cooper & Ayush Midha

-Ord Davis Award: Dave Arnett – University of Kentucky
+Ovid Davis Award: Dave Arnett – University of Kentucky

 Lucy M. Keele Award for Excellence in Service: Adrienne Brovero – Mary Washington University

-Ross K. Smith Coach of the Year Award:
+Ross K. Smith Coach of the Year Award: Not Awarded

 Laurence Tribe Distinguished Alumni Award: Laurence Tribe